Electronic Theses & Dissertations (ETDs) Submission

 2. Create your account on the ProQuest/UMI website and follow the steps to submit your thesis or dissertation online.

-Your submission will be reviewed for final approval by an administrator at the Graduate School before it is delivered to ProQuest/UMI and the CSU Digital Repository.
-The Libraries will review your PDF to ensure it meets the required file format and technical specifications.
+Your submission will be reviewed for final approval by an administrator at the Graduate School before it is delivered to ProQuest/UMI and Mountain Scholar.
 Note: All questions about formatting the content of your ETD must be directed to the Graduate School.

 Important Information About Access to Your ETD

-- Your ETD will be freely available via the Internet in the CSU Digital Repository, unless you have chosen to temporarily restrict access.
+- Your ETD will be freely available via the Internet in Mountain Scholar, unless you have chosen to temporarily restrict access.

 - Access through ProQuest/UMI will depend on whether you chose the Traditional Publishing or Open Access option, and if you selected any restrictions.